 Understanding legal rights is the key to getting a fair workers’ comp settlement for a herniated disc from the insurance company.
 All reasonable and necessary medical treatment should be paid without copays or deductibles.
 Wage loss benefits equal to 80% of after-tax average weekly wage should also be paid.
 Below is some more helpful information.

-A herniated disc refers to a problem with one of the cushions between the individual vertebrae that stack up making your spine.
+A herniated or ruptured disc refers to a problem with one of the cushions between the individual vertebrae that stack up making your spine.
 It occurs when some of the material in the disc extrudes out.
 Nerves can be irritated resulting in pain, numbness, and weakness in the lower or upper extremities.
 Other names include disc protrusion, disc extrusion, ruptured disc, slipped disc.
 Pain radiating from a pinched nerve is called radiculopathy.

-MRIs show at which level a herniated disc is present.
+MRIs show at which level a ruptured disc is present.
 Common levels for the lumbar spine include L5-S1, L4-L5, L3-L4.
 Common levels for the cervical spine include C4-C5, C5-C6, C6-C7.
 EMG testing is used to look for nerve problems.

 Medical treatment includes physical therapy, prescription medication, spinal injections, burning nerves, and surgery.
 Common procedures include laminectomy, discectomy, and spinal fusion.
 Some disabled employees never return to work because of chronic pain.

-Why do insurance companies fight herniated disc claims?
+Why do insurance companies fight these claims?

 Insurance companies know how much a workers’ comp settlement for a herniated disc might end up costing them.
 A common tactic is using the independent medical examination (IME) to dispute payment of medical and/or wage loss.
 These insurance company doctors are not “independent” and frequently get paid on hundreds of cases.
 Some of these doctors make careers out of testifying against disabled employees.

 Watch out for insurance company disputes based upon degenerative disc disease or arthritis.
 It is common for the insurance company to blame the normal aging process while ignoring the facts.
-We recommend speaking with a lawyer if a herniated disc claim has been denied.
+We recommend speaking with a lawyer if a claim has been denied.
 Medical evidence from a personal doctor can be used to establish additional need for medical treatment and time off.

 Average workers’ comp settlement for herniated disc

-The amount paid for a workers’ comp settlement for herniated disc depends upon multiple factors.
+The average amount paid for a workers’ comp settlement for herniated disc depends upon multiple factors.
 Insurance companies look at future medical needs and how long a person will remain disabled.
-Watch out for low-ball settlement offers based upon bogus IME reports or perceived financial distress.
+Watch out for low-ball offers based upon bogus IME reports or perceived financial distress.

-Michigan law allows disabled employees to trade workers’ comp benefits for a lump sum cash payment.
+Michigan law allows disabled employees to trade workman’s comp benefits for a lump sum cash payment.
 This money is tax free and can be used for any purpose.
 Many of our clients want to finish medical treatment and vocational retraining on their own terms.
 Getting out from under the insurance company is an attractive option.